derektypist/leap-year/README.md

 **User Stories**

-As a user, I expect to get an invalid input if:
+As a user, I expect to get an invalid input error message if I do any or all of:

-* I do not enter anything in the input field
+    * Not enter anything in the input field
-* I enter a number less than 1600 or greater than 9999
+    * Entering a number less than 1600 or greater than 9999
-* I enter a number, but it is not an integer
+    * Entering a number, but it is not an integer
-* I enter anything other than a number
+    * Entering anything other than a number (e.g. text such as bus)

 As a user, providing my input is valid, I expect to see something like: